 Rev 13:1.
 And I saw a beast rising up out of the sea, having seven heads and ten horns, and on his horns ten crowns, and on his heads blasphemous names.

 Rev 13:5.
 (The head, which was mortally wounded, was healed).
 And he was given a mouth speaking great things and blasphemies, and he was given authority to continue for 42 months.
 (42 times 30 prophetic days = 1260 day/years in prophecy.
 Fx.
-538-1798 A.D.
-The Dark Middle Ages.
-This is when the papacy and priests say they have the authority from the apostolic succession to forgive members of their sins.
-The infallibility of the pope who says “We (the pope) hold upon this earth the place of God Almighty”.
+AD 538-1798, The Dark Middle Ages.
+This is when the papacy and priests said they have the authority from the apostolic succession to forgive members of their sins (which are from false papers).
+The infallibility of the pope who says “We (the pope) hold upon this earth the place of God Almighty.”

 Rev 13,6.
 Then he opened his mouth in blasphemy against God, to blaspheme his name, his tabernacle, and those who dwell in heaven.